HamSCI/HF-TDOA-Frontiers-2025/README.md

 Cerwin, Stephen A., Jesse T. McMahan, Alexandros S. Papadopoulos, Gerard N. Piccini, Nathaniel A. Frissell, Kristina V. Collins, Aidain Montare, Paul Bilberry, Samuel Blackshear, and David R. Themens (2025).
 "HamSCI HF Multipath Propagation Mode Analysis Using Amateur Radios and Audio Waveforms Sensitive to Time Difference of Arrival." submitted to _Frontiers in Astronomy and Space Sciences - Space Physics_.

-# HF TDOA Analysis - Figures 11-14
+# HF TDOA Analysis - Complete Manuscript Figures

-This directory contains Jupyter notebooks and Python libraries for analyzing High Frequency (HF) Time Difference of Arrival (TDOA) measurements from chirp sounder data, as presented in Figures 11-14 of the Frontiers manuscript.
+This directory contains Jupyter notebooks, Python libraries, and supporting materials for generating all figures in the Frontiers manuscript on HF Time Difference of Arrival (TDOA) measurements from chirp sounder data.

 ## Overview

 The analysis uses cross-correlation techniques to detect chirp signals in WAV recordings and extract TDOA measurements between different ionospheric propagation modes.
 These TDOAs are then converted to ionospheric layer heights using a spherical Earth virtual height model and compared with ionosonde measurements.

+This repository contains:

+- **15 figures** (Figures 1-15) with supporting materials for manuscript publication
+- **8 Jupyter notebooks** for computational figure generation and analysis
+- **Complete HF TDOA analysis library** (`hf_tdoa` package) with core functionality
+- **Automated figure reproducibility testing** to verify computational results
+- **Validation notebooks** for ionosonde data quality assurance

 ## Installation